Infinity8sailor/next-blogger/README.md

 ## How Does this Next-Blogger Project works
-Well there are two parts of this project, one is this structural repo and other is Content Repo.
-All the site related structural components are in this repo and content is fetched from the content repo which can be public or private.
+Well, There are two parts of this project, one is this Structural-Repo ( this one )  and other is [Content-Repo](https://github.com/Infinity8sailor/next-blogger-content-repo).
+All the site related structural components are in this repo and content is fetched from the content repo which can be public or private using Tina CMS.

 - [ ] Host this site somewhere ( vercel [ recommended ], netlify )
 - [ ] Provide .env file with tina credentials

-### Triggering the Content updates to the main site
-   - [X] Add github action to content repo
-   - [X] Create a Deploy Trigger using vercel on Main site [ Deploy Hook ]
-   - [x] Once the link is deploy hook Api is created, add that to github action variables under DEPLOY_HOOK
-   - [X] Enable the Media provider in tina.io
+- [ ] Follow rest of Instructions from the [Content-Repo](https://github.com/Infinity8sailor/next-blogger-content-repo)

 # Contents